 - Paperwork: There's a lot of paperwork involved in death, from death certificates to insurance claims.
 This can take weeks or even months to sort out.

-Alternatives to Traditional Burial
+Cheaper Alternatives to a Traditional Burial

 Cremation